 Q: Do you provide meals and have a meal plan for students?

-A: We provide nutritious, hot meals for students twice a day (breakfast and lunch) along with a snack.
+A: We provide nutritious, hot meals for students twice a day (breakfast and lunch) along with 2 snacks.
 Our meal plan is charted each month by the campus cook who works collaboratively with a nutrition provider to create a well-rounded menu.
-The meal plan is available to all students beginning in our Wobblers class, and is provided at an additional affordable cost to weekly tuition.
+The meal plan is available to all students beginning in our Infant 3 class and is included in your child's weekly tuition.

 Q: What type of curriculum do you use?